What role can municipalities play in implementing parcel lockers?

 Guidelines for Municipalities

 The final output of this project provides municipalities with the necessary information and tools to make informed and strategic decisions for a healthy, safe, and sustainable urban environment that accommodates the growing parcel market and its associated logistical challenges.
-The guidelines offer support on both a macro level (strategic policy choices) and a micro level (practical implementation), considering the interests of residents, businesses, and logistics stakeholders.
+The guidelines provide support on both a macro level (strategic policy choices) and a micro level (practical implementation), taking into account the interests of residents, businesses, and logistics stakeholders.

 Responses from municipalities